-Sleeping disorders that entail breathing like sleep apnea and snoring can lead to back pain.
+Sleeping disorders that entail breathing, like sleep apnea and snoring, can lead to back pain.
 This is because most people who snore or have sleep apnea tend to sleep on their sides to improve airflow.

-Moreover, when you enter the REM stage of sleep, your muscles completely relax leaving your spine resting on the side like a rope bridge supported by the shoulders and hips.
+Moreover, when you enter the REM stage of sleep, your muscles relax entirely, leaving your spine resting on the side like a rope bridge supported by the shoulders and hips.
 Therefore, the only way to minimize this is by sleeping on your back and using a CPAP machine.

 Workplace injuries fall, car accidents and sport-related injuries could lead to herniated discs, pinched nerves, and pulled muscles which cause back pain.

 Signs that Your Mattress is Causing Your Back Pain

 You Struggle to Get Comfortable on Your Mattress